GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/COMPANION.md

 ln -s ~/fast-config/tfvars/01-resman.auto.tfvars.json .
 ln -s ~/fast-config/tfvars/globals.auto.tfvars.json .

-# Copy and edit terraform.tfvars to include KMS and/or VPC-SC configuration
+# Edit terraform.tfvars to include KMS and/or VPC-SC configuration
-cp ../00-bootstrap/terraform.tfvars .
 edit terraform.tfvars
 ```
 Some examples of terraform.tfvars configurations for KMS and VPC-SC can be found [here](02-security#customizations)